dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 ## Bootstrapping the Python Application

-Now that you have taken care off the environment dependencies, you can focus on developing your application.
+Now that you have taken care of the environment dependencies, you can focus on developing your application.
 For starters, you can create a directory to hold all the frontend and the backend source code of your app.
 Also, you will probably want to commit everything to a Git repository to guarantee that your progress is saved.
 Therefore, use the following commands to start structuring your app:

 ```bash
 # create the project root directory